 This will provide you with technical turf knowledge as well as the ability to plan and implement projects, direct personnel, communicate effectively, conduct training programs, and manage finances.
 You can also apply the credits earned in this program toward a bachelor's degree in turfgrass science.

 This degree can help you develop the vital decision-making skills, understanding of the agricultural-food system dynamics, and the leadership/management qualities to enhance your contributions to agribusiness enterprises or even your own entrepreneurial ventures.

 This program covers a wide range of topics essential to contemporary turfgrass management.
 In addition to covering pesticides, weed control, morphology, entomology, pathology, edaphology, and cultural systems, the program is designed to sharpen your skills in such areas as business management, speech communications, and organic chemistry.
 It's a great way to maximize your career potential in any turfgrass-related field.

 The agricultural biosecurity and food defense course work can be completed in just over a year and demonstrates to your employer your commitment to a deeper understanding of the vulnerabilities and protection of our food system.
 The 12 credits earned with the graduate certificate may be applied to the Master of Professional Studies in Homeland Security Agricultural Biosecurity and Food Defense option.

-The community and economic development certificate program provides graduate-level courses for entry and mid-career professionals who wish to expand their knowledge and skills for dealing with quality-of-life and development issues in neighborhoods, towns, small cities, and rural regions.
+The Graduate Certificate in Community and Economic Development provides students with curriculum which introduce concepts and practical strategies useful to those new to community and economic development professions, or those who have experience working with community or development related institutions and want to gain additional knowledge and skills.
 The program also meets the needs of those who are considering a career in community and economic development and want to find out if this profession is right for them.

 With the master of professional development in community and economic development, students gain the knowledge necessary to navigate the complexities of communities and community organizations and inspire positive changes on a local, regional, and national level.